-- 16. A request made under section 338, section 338A or section 527 of the Act (see notes 12 to 14) must be made in accordance with one of the following ways: - a a hard copy request which is signed by the Relevant Member(s), stating their full name(s) and address(es) and sent for the attention of the Company Secretary at the Company's Registered Office address; or - b a request which states the Relevant Member's full name and address emailed to agm@molinsplc.com.
+- 15. A request made under section 338 or section 338A of the Act (see notes 12 to 13) must be made in accordance with one of the following ways: - a a hard copy request which is signed by the Relevant Member(s), stating their full name(s) and address(es) and sent for the attention of the Company Secretary at the Company's Registered Office address; or - b a request which states the Relevant Member's full name and address emailed to agm@molinsplc.com.